smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 ### OPRL40R1 - Display Captured Data Log

-The same data capture response functions support both Screen data capture for Operator Replay and report data capture for the SCANSPLF utility command.
-Some of the following description includes information that is useful in distinguishing between the two different types of data capture.
-Each actual data capture definition and the captured data record are labeled by their Type field, where "C" = screen capture and "S" = spool file capture.

-Refer to the topic on Events and Utilities menu, for more information about ways to use data capture and captured data response rules.
+Refer to [Captured Data Response Rules](\events-utilities\captured-data-response-rules.md)  for more information about ways to use data capture and captured data response rules.

 #### Menu Pathways